 - Go to Settings > Reading > Frontpage Displays, and make sure you’ve selected “your latest posts.”

 - Go to the Sliders page and create a custom slider.

-- Go to the Builder page and create a new custom layout.
-Use “Alyeska Homepage” as your layout’s starting point.
+- Go to the Templates page and create a new custom template.
+Use “Alyeska Homepage” as your template’s starting point.
 Configure your element settings, including selecting your custom slider in the slider element, and save the layout.

 For your reference, listed here are all of the image sizes that your images get cropped to when using this theme.
 If your WordPress installation already has many images uploaded, it’s best to run the Thumbnail Generator plugin after installing the theme.